SolrSherlock/SolrAgentCoordinator/README.md

 As a blackboard system, agents can *read* Solr documents to process; they can return documents of their own to the coordinator, setting up *work flows* of processes among themselves.

 ## Changes ##
+20131126 Upgraded to Solr 4.5.1, upgraded to new core API libraries

 Upgraded to Solr 4.3.1
 Moved code to work with simple json library